CodeFinder2/shared-memory-pycpp-example/README.md

-*TL;DR: To get started quickly on Debian/Ubuntu like systems, simply run `./run.sh` which will install all missing dependencies, compile the sources and run both demo applications side-by-side.*
+*TL;DR: To get started quickly on Debian/Ubuntu like systems, simply run `./run.sh` which will install all missing dependencies, compile the sources and run both demo applications side-by-side.
+To simply re-use these wrappers, take a look at `prodcon_ipc/`(for Python) or `src/prodcon_ipc/` (for C++).*

 # Table of Contents
 * [Overview](#overview)